ScanCareApp/ML-API-Beta-Ver/README.md

 2. **Creating a SQL Instance on Google Cloud**
     - Create a MySQL instance
     - Set a password for the root user
-    - Store the password in Secret Manager
+    - Store the password in Secret Manager name it as `scancare_sql_pwd`

 4. **Creating a Database on Google Cloud**
    - Upload `bpom.sql` to Cloud Storage